openshift/enhancements/enhancements/local-storage/automatic-detection.md

 	// TotalProvisionedDeviceCount is the count of the total devices over which the PVs has been provisioned TotalProvisionedDeviceCount *int32 `json:"totalProvisionedDeviceCount,omitempty"`

-  // LastProvisionedTimeStamp is the timeStamp value for lastProvisionedTimeStamp
-  // +optional
-	LastProvisionedTimeStamp `json:"lastProvisionedTimeStamp,omitempty"`

 	// observedGeneration is the last generation change the operator has dealt with
 	// +optional
 	ObservedGeneration int64 `json:"observedGeneration,omitempty"`